jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 In this chapter we covered the built-in collection types in JavaScript: Maps, Sets, and Arrays.
 We also introduced iterable objects, explained variadic functions, and learned about linear time algorithms.

 The next chapter is our first project!
-We're going to build an old school text-based adventure game you can play in your console.
+We're going to build a game you can play in your console.

 I hope you're as excited as I am!